NeXt-Warning-System/project/updates/week5.md

 * Natalie our new content designer joined the team
 * Collaborated on design sketches for the second iteration of selecting severity level, and selecting a target area; for internal users creating an alert
 * started prototyping selecting target area, and selecting severity level
+* Drafting Alpha GDS Spend Control document in preparation for submission into the review and approve process
+* Sharing the proposed Architecture internal with Digital Data and Technology Stakeholders to ratify the general approach

 ## What we’re planning for next week